-Building on the growing international momentum to address the major data gaps and lack of tailored responses for addressing the needs of adolescents, the IRC with its partners, WHO and John Hopkins University (JHU) is adapting and piloting the Early Adolescent Skills for Emotions (EASE) programme, a brief group psychological intervention developed by WHO and delivered by non-specialist providers for young adolescents exposed to adversity and impaired by distress, for Burundian refugees in Tanzania.
+Building on the growing international momentum to address the major data gaps and lack of tailored responses for addressing the needs of adolescents, the IRC with its partners, WHO and John Hopkins University (JHU) adapted and piloted the Early Adolescent Skills for Emotions (EASE) programme, a brief group psychological intervention developed by WHO and delivered by non-specialist providers for young adolescents exposed to adversity and impaired by distress, for Burundian refugees in Tanzania.

-In the current pilot phase, 82 young adolescents in severe distress with impaired functioning, along with their caregivers, were randomized into EASE treatment and an enhanced treatment as usual (ETAU) conditions and evaluated at baseline and endline.
+In the pilot phase, 82 young adolescents and their caregivers, were randomized into the EASE sessions (treatment) or an “enhanced treatment as usual” (control) condition.

 - Significant decreases in total psychological distress in adolescents, between baseline and endline, but no significant differences between the EASE and ETAU groups overall.

 - Stronger decreases in distress and internalizing symptoms for boys participating in EASE compared to girls.

 - Caregivers had significant improvement in reported depressive symptoms for EASE caregivers compared to ETAU caregivers.
 EASE caregiver participants reported decreased symptoms.

 The Airbel Impact Lab at IRC is a team of researchers, strategists and innovators committed to the accelerated design, rigorous evaluation and cost-effective scaling of the most impactful solutions supporting people affected by crisis.